dynamsoft-docs/camera-enhancer-docs-mobile/programming-old/android/primary-api/initialization.md

 # Initialization Methods

+> You are viewing a history document page of DCE v1.0.3.

 | Method | Description |
 | ------ | ----------- |
 | [`initLicenseFromDLS`](#initLicensefromdls) | Initialize the Camera Enhancer from the license server with a license. |